sankalp-data/python-intermediate-projects/mini_contact_manager/README.md

+# Contact Book – Python GUI App
-A simple and functional Contact Book application written in Python.
+A simple and functional Contact Book application built in Python using Tkinter GUI and JSON for data storage.
-It uses a JSON file as a persistent database to perform basic contact management operations like:

- - Adding contacts

- - Viewing all contacts

- - Searching contacts

- - Deleting contacts

- - Updating existing contacts
+This project allows you to securely store, search, and manage contacts using a clean graphical interface.

 # **Features**

- - Add multiple contacts at once
+ - Add new contacts

  - Search contacts by name (case-insensitive)

- - Display all contacts in a formatted view
+ - View all saved contacts

- - Delete contacts by name

  - Update existing contact details

+ - Delete contacts

+ - Password protection using config.json

- - Stores contacts in contacts.json (in the same directory)
+ - All data stored persistently in contacts.json

 # How to Run

 1. Make sure you have Python 3.x installed.

-2. Place the script in a folder.

-3. Open terminal and run:
+2. Clone/download this repository.

+3. Run the GUI using:

- - python mini_contact_manager.py
+ - python gui_main.py

+4. Enter the password from config.json to access the application.

 # **Concepts Used**

- - JSON file read/write (json module)
+- JSON file handling

- - List and dictionary operations

- - String manipulation and formatting

- - File handling with exception safety
+- Tkinter for GUI

- - Modular and readable function-based structure
+- Modular function-based structure

- - Input validation (try/except)
+- Input validation and error handling

+- Simple password protection

+- Persistent storage

-# **Error Handling**
+# Credit

- - Prevents app crash on:

- - File not found (FileNotFoundError)

- - Empty or corrupted JSON (JSONDecodeError)

- - Invalid numeric inputs (ValueError)

- - Gracefully handles invalid menu choices
+ - GUI logic (Tkinter setup) was built with the help of ChatGPT by OpenAI.

+ - The rest of the code (contact management, JSON handling, logic) is my original    implementation.